 Where are the low points?

 These are all questions user research and journey mapping help answer.
-By taking a process map and building a journey map on top of it, you can evaluate how well each step of the process is going (or which rung it has reached on the Design Success Ladder) and how to get to the next level.
+By taking a process map and building a journey map on top of it, you can evaluate how well each step of the process is going (or which rung it has reached on the Experience Success Ladder) and how to get to the next level.
 (For more information on journey mapping, check out our article on empathy exercises.)

-By taking a process map and building a journey map on top of it, you can evaluate how well each step of the process is going (or which rung it has reached on the Design Success Ladder) and how to get to the next level.
+By taking a process map and building a journey map on top of it, you can evaluate how well each step of the process is going (or which rung it has reached on the Experience Success Ladder) and how to get to the next level.